scionproto/scion/doc/BeaconExtensions.md

 latency (from ingress to egress interface) as well as the inter-AS latency (from egress interface to the next AS on the path) for every AS on the end to end path.

+In order to deal with such a normal path, we will always include ingress to egress metrics in the PCB.

 ### Shortcuts

 ![Shortcut Path](fig/shortcut_paths_with_labels.png)